intel/QAT_Engine/README.md

 recommend the use of the software in its current state for your production use.

-* Zero Copy Mode is not supported in this release.
 * When forking within an application it is not valid for a cryptographic operation to be started in the parent process and completed in the child process.